theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/tsbasics.md

 ## Getting data

 For the purposes of this blog, we will be using the richly structured `Turbofan Engine Degradation Simulation-2` data published along with other interesting industrial datasets on NASA's [prognostics for intelligent systems web page](https://www.nasa.gov/intelligent-systems-division/discovery-and-systems-health/pcoe/pcoe-data-set-repository/).
-The data is made available as a which we will need to fetch and extract.
+The data is made available as a zip file which we will need to fetch and extract.

 ``` bash